mitsuba-renderer/enoki/docs/basics.rst

     mask_t<MyFloat> mask = f1 > 1;

-A list of type traits is available in the :ref:`reference <type-traits>`.
-As with floating point values, there are also horizontal operations for masks:
+A comprehensive list of type traits is available in the :ref:`reference
+<type-traits>`.
+Similar to the horizontal operations for addition and
+multiplication involving arithmetic arrays, mask arrays also provide a set of horizontal operations:

 .. code-block:: cpp

-    /* Do all entries have a mask value corresponding to 'true'? */ bool mask_all_true  = all(mask);
+    /* Do *all* entries have a mask value corresponding to 'true'? */ bool mask_all_true  = all(mask);

-    /* Do some entries have a mask value corresponding to 'true'? */ bool mask_some_true = any(mask);
+    /* Do *some* entries have a mask value corresponding to 'true'? */ bool mask_some_true = any(mask);

-    /* Do none of the entries have a mask value corresponding to 'true'? */ bool mask_none_true = none(mask);
+    /* Do *none* of the entries have a mask value corresponding to 'true'? */ bool mask_none_true = none(mask);

-    /* Count how many entries have a mask value corresponding to 'true'? */ size_t true_count = count(mask);
+    /* Count *how many* entries have a mask value corresponding to 'true'? */ size_t true_count = count(mask);

 .. note::